 The process for building a significant stakeholder relationship that also builds trust that is a valuable commodity in the ever changing work culture of our time.
 As we become more connected to machine intelligence and interactions, the human element of work loses a bit of space in the makeup of our workplace.
 Maintaining stakeholder relationships helps you to not only keep your work efficient, but also helps you to preserve a little humanity in the work place.
 You never know how those few moments can change the course of your work or the work of the organization.

-Learn more by joining me for my upcoming webinar, Building Positive Relationships with Stakeholders.
+Learn more by watching my on-demand webinar, Building Positive Relationships with Stakeholders.
 The discussion will give you some building blocks for helping to keep people connected in a working environment.
 And, it’s eligible for 0.75 PMI® PDUs in the Leadership category of the Talent Triangle.